evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## 6. Get a short version of the dashboard

 You might have noticed that the Target Drift dashboard is quite long and includes a lot of visualizations to explore relationships between the features and the target.
 You don't always need them all.
+You can then generate a shorter version of the dashboard.

 A complete dashboard corresponds to the verbose_level=1.
 To get a shorter version of a dashboard, set the verbose_level to 0.

 ```python
 iris_target_drift_dashboard = Dashboard(tabs=[CatTargetDriftTab(verbose_level=1)])